danielabar/meblog/src/markdown/what-i-want-for-my-birthday.md

   - "Building an AI Blog Editor with Claude Skills"
 ---

 Taking a break from my usual tech/programming topics to cover something far more difficult.
 I recently celebrated a birthday, and with it came the usual question: What do you want for your birthday?
-This year, given everything that's happened, the answer that came to mind was far bigger than any gift.
-It belongs in the same category as "world peace" or "an end to poverty": enormous and far too vague for anyone to actually act on.
-So instead, I'm going to ask for something specific.
+This year, given everything that's happened, the answer wasn't a thing you could wrap.

 What I want is for more patients and caregivers facing cancer to hear about one idea: That cancer may have a metabolic dimension, maybe even a root cause that the genetic paradigm has missed, and this may be why cures built on genetics remain so elusive.
-In practice that means giving metabolic-targeted therapies a real look: knowing what's already shown safe today, and pushing for the rest to be properly tested.

-"Cancer" is too big a word to build a case on.
-It's really hundreds of diseases, and the case for a metabolic root cause may be stronger for some than others.
+Cancer is really hundreds of different diseases, and the case for a metabolic root cause may be stronger for some than others.
 So I'll narrow to the one I've spent this year caregiving through: [glioblastoma](https://my.clevelandclinic.org/health/diseases/17032-glioblastoma).

 <aside class="markdown-aside">
 Nothing in this post should be considered medical advice.
 I'm a software engineer, not a doctor or a scientist.
 This is a personal story, what I've learned and experienced as a caregiver, not a treatment plan for anyone else.